jfarelli/wow-factor/README.md

 # WOW-FACTOR

-## The app that answers the question: "How many times did Owen Wilson say "Wooow!" in a movie???
+## The app that answers the question: "How many times did Owen Wilson say "Wooow!" in that movie???

 ### Table of contents
 * [How To Use](#how)